 1. Join an Approved AWS Training Program

 The most imperative step in becoming a valuable AWS Solutions Architect is choosing a great training program.
-There are many sources that you can choose for AWS training, but there are some compelling reasons to select a program like the one at MTI College that is closely aligned with Amazon Web Services.
+There are many sources that you can choose for AWS training, but there are some compelling reasons to select a program like the one at Campus that is closely aligned with Amazon Web Services.

 - Associate’s or higher degree from an accredited institution